ed-w-lee/cs244b-testing/README.md

 # cs244b-testing
-(Ideally deterministic) general testing framework for distributed systems
+(Ideally deterministic) testing framework for distributed systems
+- probably only on Linux x86_64